jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - See project guidelines for more details and actual grade breakdown

-20% Additional Exercises
+20% Additional Exercises (weekly)

-- Take-home credit based weekly exercises, worth 3% each and due before the following lecture
+- Take-home and credit-based assignments, worth 3% each and due before the following lecture

 - 8-10 assignments and will be graded as `min{submitted_assignments,20}`

-10% Peer Review
+10% Peer Review (multiple instances)

 - Peer review on others' project checkpoints/submissions, 2-3 based on number of groups